HarmanSandhu179/HarmanSandhu179/README.md

 ## About Me
 - 🎓 Third-year Computer Science major at the University of British Columbia.
-- 💼 Currently working on a website for my Turin business, All-Star Tutoring.
+- 💼 Currently working on a website for my Tutoring business, All-Star Tutoring.
 - 🖥️ Passionate about coding and exploring the endless possibilities of technology.

 ## Interests